 If you are only going to be away from your laptop (or not use it) for a short amount of time, it is best to use sleep mode.
 Using the sleep mode with your laptop will save both battery power and mains power if you have it plugged in.

 As soon as you need to use your laptop again, you will not have to wait a long time to fully resume the state you left it in when you put it into sleep mode.
-You need to remember that sleep mode does consume some power to keep the memory running, which means that it is not the best choice if you are not going to use your laptop for a long time.
+However, you need to remember that sleep mode does consume some power to keep the memory running, which means that it is not the best choice if you will not use your laptop for a long time.

 Placing your laptop in sleep mode for very long periods is going to run your battery down eventually.